FS-1501A: U.S. 17/Future I-87 - Feasibility Study

 - Also in 1587, Virginia Dare was born in the colony, becoming the first child of English parents born in America.

-- In 1787, the James Madison’s Virginia Plan for the nation’s new government was presented at the Constitutional Convention by Virginia delegate Edmund Randolph.
+- In 1787, James Madison’s Virginia Plan for the nation’s new government was presented at the Constitutional Convention by Virginia delegate Edmund Randolph.
 This document proposed the bicameral Congress that exists today.

 - In 1887, North Carolina State University, now the largest in the Carolinas, was founded in Raleigh, the location of the southern terminus of I-87.